snowdriftcoop/snowdrift/BUILD.md

       (username and passphrase are the same)
     * to stop the site, type `quit` in terminal and then press Enter

-* `stack build && stack test`: run the test suite
+* `stack build && stack test --pedantic`: run the test suite

-    Note that `stack build` must be run since the tests depend on executables like SnowdriftProcessPayments.
-Cabal is not clever enough to notice test dependencies on executables.
+    Note that `stack build` must be run since our current cabal setup does not fully recognize test dependencies on executables such as SnowdriftProcessPayments.

 * `stack build`: rebuild manually
     * Usually running the site in development mode is sufficient, but you must